g-clarke/Python-3-Projects/README.md

 # Python-3-Projects
-Collection of code in python from both school and personal projects
+Collection of code in python with both school and personal projects